Oradour-sur-Glane massacre - WWII - Limousin

 Diekmann and most of his men were killed in action in the weeks that followed.

 The memory of the people of Oradour-sur-Glane who died in such atrocious conditions on June 10, 1944 had to be kept alive!

-General de Gaulle ruled that the martyr village shouldn’t be rebuilt, but turned into a place of memory, an open-air memorial to the dead.
+General de Gaulle ruled that the martyr village shouldn’t be rebuilt, but turned into a site of remembrance, an open-air memorial to the Dead.

 The 'new' village was rebuilt after the war to the northwest of the site.